Chain-of-Title / Sworn Document

 Who can sign an affidavit of heirship?

-The affidavit is signed by an affiant who has personal knowledge of the decedent's family, marital, and property history, plus two disinterested witnesses (people who are not heirs, devisees, or creditors of the decedent and who have no financial interest in the estate).
-Texas Estates Code Section 203.002 prescribes the form of the disinterested-witness affidavit.
-Title examiners and county clerks routinely require that the affiant and witnesses have known the decedent personally for at least ten years to establish credibility.
-If you do not have a qualifying disinterested witness, send the matter through /get-a-quote so an attorney can structure the witness affidavits before recording.
+The affidavit is signed by an affiant who has personal knowledge of the decedent's family, marital, and property history.
+Texas Estates Code Section 203.002 prescribes a single-affiant form, and Chapter 203 imposes no requirement that the affiant be disinterested, so an heir clearing title to the property can sign it.
+Separately, title examiners and title underwriters expect the affiant's facts to be corroborated by two disinterested witnesses (people who are not heirs, devisees, or creditors of the decedent and who have no financial interest in the estate), and they routinely want the affiant and the witnesses to have known the decedent personally for at least ten years.
+Some other heirship-recording states do impose a witness requirement by statute, so confirm the rule in the state where the property is located.
+If you do not have a qualifying disinterested witness, send the matter through /get-quote so an attorney can structure the affidavit and any witness affidavits before recording.

 Does an affidavit of heirship need to be notarized?